 “We took cues from the site’s industrial heritage and built a second floor out of LVLs (laminated veneer lumber) with exposed floor joists that give the bedroom a hard loft feel,” she says.
 This move nearly doubled the size of Stella’s nook to 12 square metres and gave Ratcliffe, a capable designer and furniture maker, further opportunities to show off her problem solving skills.

 Working with Radek Swiderski of Four Corners Construction, she devised a series of platforms – clever storage cubbies in disguise – and an open walnut staircase that puts shaky bunk bed ladders to shame.
 For the second floor, she fabricated and installed a custom L-shaped bench herself from solid black walnut, her client’s favourite material, while choosing unfussy birch plywood for the floors.

 The only natural light pours in through a skylight on the second level.
 It was this light source that inspired the nook’s main attraction: the light-filtering hammock floor.
 The netting was sourced from a yacht supply company in Florida that typically outfits luxury catamarans.

 From Ratcliffe’s perspective, the “netting gave us more floor space upstairs while letting light filter down into the first floor bedroom.”
-For Stella, it’s simply the ultimate chill out zone, and a far cry from a closet.
+For Stella, the bedroom, is simply the ultimate chill out zone, and a far cry from a closet.